Fish en Papillote Recipe

 4. Continue layering the same ingredients on top of the fish.
 Feel free to drizzle any of the leftover marinade on top.

-5. Carefully wrap the paper and close the edges to form a half moon shape.
+5. Carefully wrap the paper and close the edges to form a half-moon shape.

-6. Grill (on upper rack) or bake at 400° for about 12 – 14 minutes.
+6. Grill (on the upper rack) or bake at 400° for about 12-14 minutes.

 7. Let the fish settle for about 10 minutes before opening.